Roger-random/Sawppy_Rover/README.md

 * **ROS Kinetic**: [heavily modified from my SGVHAK rover software](https://github.com/mw46d/Sawppy_ROS) by Marco Walther (mw46d) which translates ROS `/cmd_vel` commands into Sawppy movement.
 This is a good stepping stone beyond original Sawppy software.
 * **ROS Melodic**: [a ground-up rewrite of a ROS-centric stack](https://github.com/srmainwaring/curio) by Rhys Mainwaring (srmainwaring) is extensive and powerful.
 Going beyond responding to `/cmd_vel` commands, it also calculates `/odom` by interpolating LX-16A position encoder ~270 degree feedback into full 360 degrees.
 Plus visualizing rover state in RViz, and files to put a digital Sawppy in Gazebo robot simulation environment.
-*   **ROS2 Kinetic**: [A ROS2 version](https://github.com/mgonzs13/ros2_rover) by Miguel Ángel González Santamarta (mgonzs13) This is a ROS 2 (Foxy) version of the Probable Adventure Project.
+*  **ROS2 Foxy**: [A ROS2 version](https://github.com/mgonzs13/ros2_rover) by Miguel Ángel González Santamarta (mgonzs13) This is a ROS 2 (Foxy) version of the Probable Adventure Project.
 A C++ version and a Python version of the lx16a controller are included.
 Besides, a PS3 joy controller and a hokuyo laser can be used.

 # Modifications From Rover Builders